-- For e.g., after a loan is approved and sanctioned, a part of the loan/principle and the agreed upon interest sum is billed for payment during the first repayment schedule.
-The interest on the next bill payment is calculated on the basis of the original loan plus interest earned previously.
-This process is applicable for all payments in future.
+- E.g., after a loan is approved and sanctioned, a part of the loan/principle and the agreed-upon interest sum is billed for payment during the first repayment schedule.
+The interest on the next bill payment is calculated based on the original loan plus interest earned previously.
+This process applies to all payments in the future.

 - Thus, compounded interest earns more and more money as profits for the lenders while it results in more and more repayments for borrowers.

 How to avoid the dangers of compounded interest?

 Listed below are some ways to avoid paying higher repayments in compound interest:

 - Find compound interest alternatives: Select a loan with simple interest.
 In this, interest is charged for the entire burrowed amount or loan and it does not grow or compound over time.
 Thus, just the principal/loan amount creates interest.

 - Payments for simple interest funds may be lower as compared to compound interest loans, but consumers may not necessarily enjoy the lowest terms of payment.
 There is also accumulation of late payments on loans with simple interest.

 - Fixed interest loans are those where the rate of interest does not change for the term of the loan.
 It can be applied for a specific period or the entire loan repayment duration.
 Fixed interest loans are generally availed for mortgages and consumers can get the most benefit out of it by taking out a home loan when interest rates are really low.
 Variable interest rates tend to change as per market conditions.

 - Check out funding help offered via livelihood schemes: People can take out loans from non-profit capital fund or public assistance programs instead of loans from banks or private lenders.